-count Increment or decrement TCNT2 by 1. direction Selects between increment and decrement. clear Clear TCNT2 (set all bits to zero). cl {Tn} Timer/Counter clock, referred to as clk{T2} in the following. top Signalizes that TCNT2 has reached maximum value. bottom Signalizes that TCNT2 has reached minimum value (zero).
+count Increment or decrement TCNT2 by 1. direction Selects between increment and decrement. clear Clear TCNT2 (set all bits to zero). clk {Tn} Timer/Counter clock, referred to as clk{T2} in the following. top Signalizes that TCNT2 has reached maximum value. bottom Signalizes that TCNT2 has reached minimum value (zero).

-Depending on the mode of operation used, the counter is cleared, incremented, or decremented at each timer clock (clk{T2}). clk{T2} can be generated from an external or internal clock source, selected by the clock select bits (CS22:0).
+Depending on the mode of operation used, the counter is cleared, incremented, or decremented at each timer clock (clk{T2}). clk{T2} can be generated from an external or internal clock source, selected by the Clock Select bits (CS22:0).
 When no clock source is selected (CS22:0 = 0) the timer is stopped.
 However, the TCNT2 value can be accessed by the CPU, regardless of whether clk{T2} is present or not.
 A CPU write overrides (has priority over) all counter clear or count operations.

-The counting sequence is determined by the setting of the WGM21 and WGM20 bits located in the Timer/Counter control register (TCCR2A) and the WGM22 located in the Timer/Counter control register B (TCCR2B).
-There are close connections between how the counter behaves (counts) and how waveforms are generated on the output compare outputs OC2A and OC2B.
-For more details about advanced counting sequences and waveform generation, see Section 17.7 "Modes of Operation" on page 120.
+The counting sequence is determined by the setting of the WGM21 and WGM20 bits located in the Timer/Counter Control Register (TCCR2A) and the WGM22 located in the Timer/Counter Control Register B (TCCR2B).
+There are close connections between how the counter behaves (counts) and how waveforms are generated on the Output Compare outputs OC2A and OC2B.
+For more details about advanced counting sequences and waveform generation, see "Modes of Operation" on page 147.

-The Timer/Counter overflow flag (TOV2) is set according to the mode of operation selected by the WGM22:0 bits.
+The Timer/Counter Overflow Flag (TOV2) is set according to the mode of operation selected by the WGM22:0 bits.
 TOV2 can be used for generating a CPU interrupt.

-17.5 Output Compare Unit
+18.5 Output Compare Unit

-The 8-bit comparator continuously compares TCNT2 with the output compare register (OCR2A and OCR2B).
+The 8-bit comparator continuously compares TCNT2 with the Output Compare Register (OCR2A and OCR2B).
 Whenever TCNT2 equals OCR2A or OCR2B, the comparator signals a match.
-A match will set the output compare flag (OCF2A or OCF2B) at the next timer clock cycle.
-If the corresponding interrupt is enabled, the output compare flag generates an output compare flag can be cleared by software by writing a logical one to its I/O bit location.
-The waveform generator uses the match signal to generate an output according to operating mode set by the WGM22:0 bits and compare output mode (COM2x1:0) bits.
-The max and bottom signals are used by the Waveform Generator for handling the special cases of the extreme values in some modes of operation (Section 17.7 "Modes of Operation" on page 120).
+A match will set the Output Compare Flag (OCF2A or OCF2B) at the next timer clock cycle.
+If the corresponding interrupt is enabled, the Output Compare Flag generates an Output Compare interrupt.
+The Output Compare Flag is automatically cleared when the interrupt is executed.
+Alternatively, the Output Compare Flag can be cleared by software by writing a logical one to its I/O bit location.
+The Waveform Generator uses the match signal to generate an output according to operating mode set by the WGM22:0 bits and Compare Output mode (COM2x1:0) bits.
+The max and bottom signals are used by the Waveform Generator for handling the special cases of the extreme values in some modes of operation ("Modes of Operation" on page 147).

-Figure 17-3 shows a block diagram of the output compare unit.
+Figure 18-3 shows a block diagram of the Output Compare unit.